JohnHammond/ctf-katana/README.md

 	This file tries to hide webpages from web crawlers, like Google or Bing or Yahoo.
 A lot of sites try and use this mask sensitive files or folders, so it should always be some where you check during a CTF. [http://www.robotstxt.org/](http://www.robotstxt.org/)

+* [Edit This Cookie]

+	A web browser plug-in that offers an easy interface to modifying [cookies].

 * `/admin/`

 	This directory is often found by directory scanning bruteforce tools, so I recommend just checking the directory on your own, as part of your own "low-hanging fruits" check.